Change of Invoice and Banking Details Letter to Client

 Account No. ________________

-With regard to the information of the new account provided above, it is to notify you that the invoice issued to you on 21st November 2021 has been changed.
-The company will issue you the new invoice and will be sent to your address.
+Regarding the information of the new account provided above, this is to notify you that the invoice issued on 21st November 20XX has been changed.
+The company will issue you the latest invoice, which will be sent to your address.

-If you have any queries, please contact me on (mention your phone number).
+If you have any queries, please get in touch with me at (mention your phone number).

 Yours sincerely.